nicolasjhampton/python_tutorial_game_project/blog/step4.md

 > *<b>Things our fearless leader doesn't know yet...</b>*
 >
 > Is anyone going to tell him he left the tacocat reference
 > in the code he copied?
 No?
-Ok...
+Well, what about attaching the
+> TEST_DB to the self object?
+No?
+Well,ok, but it won't work
+> the first time...

 > <img width="20%" alt="Licensed under Public Domain via Wikimedia Commons - https://commons.wikimedia.org/wiki/File:Brown,r_time_macine60.jpg#/media/File:Brown,r_time_macine60.jpg" src="the_time_machine.jpg"/>
 > *<b>But in the future...</b>*